-I have a long history with CMP Media, now called United Business Media, having worked at four full-time editorial positions.
-In 2013-2014, I have been writing for one of their blogs called Solution Providers for Retail, how the channel can help retail businesses with their technology needs.
+I have a long history with CMP Media, then called United Business Media, now Informa — having worked at four full-time editorial positions.
+In 2013-2014, I wrote for one of their blogs called Solution Providers for Retail, how the channel can help retail businesses with their technology needs.
 Sadly, the blog has been since retired.

-A few years ago I wrote a series of freelance pieces for InformationWeek.com:
+A few years ago I wrote a series of freelance pieces for InformationWeek.com.
+Most of these are also gone.

 - Top disruptive techs for 2008 (1/3/08)